yaxu/by-example/01_pihkal.md

 "red pink"
 ```

-The above and following figures should be read clockwise, beginning at the top.
-The above pattern is rendered above in a circle, in order to put Tidal's central notion of cyclic pattern in visual form --- the end of one cycle is also the beginning of the next.
-There is much that we can do inside these double quotes to describe complex sequences, but first, lets introduce a simple way to transform this sequence using the `fast` function to 'speed it up':
+The above pattern is rendered above in a circle, reading clockwise from the top.

 ```{.haskell render="colour"}
 fast 5 "red pink"